ZIO

 This application was developed by Daniel Abajirov, Katrin Bauer and Manuel Merkel in a student research project, also at the University of Stuttgart.

-Several more tools are listed at https://adr.github.io/madr/tooling.html.
+More tools are listed at adr.github.io/adr-tooling/.

-Thanks for reading and trying MADR out… as always, feedback and contributions are very welcome!
+Feedback and contributions are very welcome!
 Issues and pull requests in the MADR GitHub repository are good ways to reach us.

 – Olaf Zimmermann (with Oliver Kopp, MADR project lead and template co-creator)